sflavelle/writing/Begin Again/Chapters/Part 3/06 Your New Frame of Mind/1 The Hand.md

 "...what, seriously?"

 "No, I kid.
-Like anything else, they should came with time.
+Like anything else, they should fade with time.
 Mind if I join you?
 I ought to clean myself up as well."

 Lily gave it a moment's thought.
 "I guess I don't mind, no."